-The WFC bias frames show small differences between the bias levels of the physical pre-scans and the imaging region of the CCD (Sirianni, et al., 2002, HST Calibration Workshop, STScI, page 82).
-These bias offsets vary from amplifier to amplifier and they can be as large as 3.5 DN.
-If these offsets were constant, a full frame bias subtraction (doBias) would remove any differences between the pre-scans and the imaging region.
-Unfortunately, the offsets show random variations of about 0.3 DN that may be caused by interference between the WFC integrated electronics module and the telescope and/or other science instruments.
+The WFC bias frames show small differences between the bias levels of the physical pre-scans and the imaging region of the CCD (Sirianni et al. 2002 and ACS ISR 2004-07).
+These bias offsets vary from amplifier to amplifier and can be as large as 3.5 DN.
+If these offsets were constant, superbias subtraction (doBias) would remove any differences between the pre-scans and the imaging region.
+Unfortunately, the offsets show random variations of about 0.3 DN that are possibly caused by interference between the WFC integrated electronics module and the telescope and/or other science instruments.
 The accuracy of the bias level subtraction in a single quadrant is limited by this random effect.
 Consequently, sky background levels often appear discontinuous across the boundaries of adjacent image quadrants after calacs processing (Figure 4.2).
 Automated photometry of point or extended sources that span the quadrant boundaries should therefore be considered suspect.
-In such cases, measuring and subtracting the sky background levels in each quadrant separately is recommended.
+In such cases, it is recommended to measure and subtract the sky-background levels in each quadrant separately.

 Post-SM4 WFC Bias Gradient

-Since Servicing Mission 4 (SM4), the WFC bias frames exhibit two-dimensional spatial gradients of 5 DN to 10 DN within each image quadrant (Figure 4.3).
-These gradients are stable within the time spanned by each superbias reference image, and so they are completely removed (along with other fixed pattern noise) in the doBias step of calacs.
+Since Servicing Mission 4 (SM4 in 2009), the WFC bias frames exhibit two-dimensional spatial gradients with amplitudes of 5-10 DN within each image quadrant (Figure 4.3).
+These gradients are stable over the ~monthly timeframe of each super bias reference image, and so they are completely removed (along with other fixed pattern noise) in the doBias step of calacs.
 These gradients are characteristics of the dual-slope integrator (DSI) implemented in the replacement CCD electronics to reduce the noise incurred during pixel sampling.
 The gradients are mainly caused by slow drifts of the bias reference voltages during and after the readout of each row of pixels.
-A small fraction of the gradient is also due to accumulated dark counts during the readout process.
-Since the time for a given pixel to read out depends on its vertical distance from the amplifier, there is a vertical gradient in accumulated readout dark counts, which adds to the bias gradient.

 These gradients were not produced by the pre-SM4 CCD electronics, which used the clamp-and-sample technique of pixel sampling.
-The replacement electronics also offer the clamp-and-sample option and, consequently, gradient-free biases, but this option increases the read noise of the images by about 0.5 e¯ to 1.0 e¯.
-Therefore, the DSI is the default mode for post-SM4 WFC operations, while the clamp-and-sample is unsupported.
+The replacement electronics also offer the clamp-and-sample option and, consequently, gradient-free biases, but this option increases the read noise of the images by about 0.5-1.0 e¯.
+For this reason, the DSI is the default mode for post-SM4 WFC operations, while the clamp-and-sample is unsupported.

 Post-SM4 WFC Bias "Striping"

-The ACS CCD Electronics Box Replacement includes a SIDECAR Application- Specific Integrated Circuit (ASIC) that exhibits a low frequency noise (1 mHz to 1 Hz) on the bias and reference voltages it generates for the WFC CCDs.
-This noise contribution does not matter for bias voltages going to the CCD since it is canceled out by correlated double sampling (CDS).
+The ACS CCD Electronics Box Replacement includes a SIDECAR Application-Specific Integrated Circuit (ASIC) that exhibits low frequency noise (1 mHz to 1 Hz) on the bias and reference voltages that it generates for the WFC CCDs.
+This noise contribution does not impact bias voltages going to the CCD since it is canceled by correlated double sampling (CDS).
 However, there is one reference voltage from the ASIC that is used to offset the signal applied after the CDS stage (see ACS ISR 2011-05).
-Here, the noise does not cancel out, and manifests as a slow moving variation of the baseline.
+Here, the noise does not cancel and manifests as a slow moving variation of the baseline.
 In practice, "striping" is observed in all post-SM4 WFC images that is virtually uniform across both amplifier readouts (the entire 4096 columns) of each WFC CCD (Figure 4.4).

-Because of the uniformity of the striping across WFC rows, it is straightforward to characterize and remove this low-level 1/ƒ noise from WFC bias frames.
-The amplitude distribution is well fit by a Gaussian of σG = 0.74 e¯ with an enhanced negative tail, giving an overall σ = 0.9 e¯.
-(See Figure 4.5).
-This is under 25% of the WFC read noise.
-Averaging N bias images reduces the 1/ƒ noise by nearly a factor of N1/2, so the total noise in the post-SM4 WFC superbias reference images approaches pre-2007 levels.
-The striping is not well estimated by the limited WFC overscan regions alone, complicating stripe removal in non-bias frames.
-A WFC superdark reference image (average of ~24 darks) is effectively stripe-free, but science targets rarely comprise so many exposures.
+Because of the uniformity of the striping across WFC rows, it is straightforward to characterize and remove this low-level 1/f noise from WFC bias frames.
+The amplitude distribution is well fit by a Gaussian of σG = 0.74 e¯ with an enhanced negative tail, giving an overall σ = 0.9 e¯, as shown in Figure 4.5 (ACS ISR 2011-05).
+This 0.9 e¯ noise is less than 25% of the WFC read noise.
+Averaging N bias images reduces the 1/f noise by nearly a factor of N1/2, so the total noise in the post-SM4 WFC superbias reference images is significantly lower than individual frames, as shown in Figure 4.4.
+See discussion in Section 3.4.1 on bias striping removal in CALACS, as well as documentation for acs_destripe_plus within acstools.